LaplaceXD/CpuScheduling/README.md

 # Operating System Concepts - CS 3104 Project

 A program used to simulate various operating system concepts, such as:
 1. `CPU Process Scheduling`, wherein a process scheduling algorithm is simulated on a single-core processor.
-The scheduler, and the processes are manually configured by the user to understand, how operating systems ensure fairness, responsitivity, and other metrics within the system.
+The scheduler and the processes are manually configured by the user to understand, how operating systems ensure fairness, responsitivity, and other metrics within the system.
 2. `Memory Page Replacement Algorithms`, wherein a memory page replacement algorithm is simulated based on a set of incoming page references.
-The algorithm, and page references are manually configured by the user to understand how pages are swapped in and out to ensure higher page hits.
+The algorithm and page references are manually configured by the user to understand how pages are swapped in and out to ensure higher page hits.

 These simulations were created in partial fulfillment of the requirements of one of my course requirements, **CS 3104 - Operating Systems**.